 Gavin Cologne-Brookes is the author of several books and essays.
 Subjects include John Steinbeck, William Styron, Joyce Carol Oates, Bruce Springsteen, and Polish Painting.
 His writing combines literary and cultural criticism, and narrative nonfiction focusing on travel and memoir.

 Gavin is also an oil painter.
 Works of his are in collections in the United States and Europe.
-His portraits also feature as part of publications.
+His portraits also feature as part of his own and others’ publications.
 He has a related interest in photographing places, people and wildlife.
 He sees writing, painting and photography as interconnected ways of examining, reflecting upon, and honouring our world.

 Gavin has given talks in Luxembourg, Germany, Turkey, Romania, Kenya, Spain, Portugal, Brazil, Uruguay and across the United States.
 He’s conducted a soutenance (PhD public viva) in France, and travelled elsewhere in Europe, Canada, South America and Africa.
 His talks merge literary and cultural commentary with history, politics, philosophy and memoir.

 American Lonesome: The Work of Bruce Springsteen (2018)